AGerkis/ps-res/README.md

 ```
 [state, resilience_indicators, resilience_metrics, sim_info] = psres(ac_cfm_settings, network, recovery_params, resilience_event, analysis_params, generation, load);
 ```
 PSres's primary output is the system state (in the MATPOWER case format) at the end of each stage.
 This allows a large degree of flexibility in the indicators and metrics used to quantify resilience, giving the user access to any power system variables computed by the MATPOWER solvers.
-The system state can be found in the '''state''' output structure.\
+The system state can be found in the `state` output structure.\
-`state.dist`: The system's state after the disturbance stage.\
+`state.disturbance`: The system's state after the disturbance stage.\
 `state.outage`: The system's state after the outage stage.\
 `state.restoration`: The system's state after the restoration stage.